SvenLieber/website/content/en/post/cordi-2025/index.md

 The first is a is a community-driven initiative to build upon Schema.org for the life science domain.
 The latter is a sister website in which they broaden the Bioschemas efforts to a more general research-related extension for Schema.org.
 In both cases to enhance findability, as Schema.org is mainly used by search engines.

-Sample distribution for HealthDCAT..
-But how with privacy?
-How to define quality?
-Comments from more than 100 organizations for HealthDCAT

 What struck me in these talks and posters